risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-elasticsearch.md

 - Ensure the Elasticsearch cluster (version 7.x or 8.x) is accessible from RisingWave.

-- If you are running RisingWave locally from binaries, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.
+- If you are running RisingWave locally from binaries, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions installed in your environment.

-## Create a Elasticsearch sink
+## Create an Elasticsearch sink

-Use the following syntax to create a Elasticsearch sink.
+Use the following syntax to create an Elasticsearch sink.
 Once a sink is created, any insert or update to the sink will be streamed to the specified Elasticsearch endpoint.

 ```sql
 CREATE SINK sink_name